oystersaucedance/Algolia-Demo/README.md

 npm install

+Install dotenv module, which is used to load environment variables from a .env file.
+Run the following command in your terminal:

+pip install python-dotenv

 ### 3. Setup Algolia Credentials

 You need to provide your Algolia Application ID, Admin API Key, and the index name.
 Here's how: